For Arizona colocation companies, staying green can be difficult.

 Lighting control systems, working in conjunction with occupancy sensors, lower energy usage, especially in facilities that run 24/7.

-When there is no one in a room or area, the lights dim or go out entirely, only to re-activate when someone comes in.
+When no one is in a room or area, the lights dim or go out entirely, only to re-activate when someone comes in.

 Building Insulation